-Dr. Aylward has been involved in neuroimaging research for her entire career, including six years as the associate director of the research institute's Center for Integrative Brain Research at Seattle Children's Research Institute.
-Previously, she spent 12 years as a professor in the Department of Radiology at the University of Washington, and as an adjunct associate professor in the Department of Psychiatry at the Johns Hopkins University School of Medicine, where she worked from 1987 through 1997.
+Dr. Elizabeth Aylward has been involved in neuroimaging research for her entire career, including six years as the associate director of the Center for Integrative Brain Research at Seattle Children's Research Institute.
+Previously, she spent 12 years as a professor in the Department of Radiology at the University of Washington and worked as an adjunct associate professor in the Department of Psychiatry at the Johns Hopkins University School of Medicine from 1987 through 1997.
 She is also the director for the Office of Science-Industry Partnerships.